 Please note that option papers will change from time to time, and not all will be run every year.

 Students may alternatively apply to take an 'approved option' from elsewhere within the University, subject to the agreement of both the Modern South Asian Studies Teaching Committee and the Graduate Studies Committee of the hosting department.
-Such options may include: The History and Politics of South Asia (run by ODID) and the Anthropology of Buddhism (run by SAME).
+Such options may include options run as part of OSGA's new MPhil in Global and Area Studies.

 By the end of the first year, MPhil students will have worked out a thesis proposal, and plans for field or archival work to be undertaken during the summer months between the first and second years.

 In the second year, all students will attend a course on advanced methods, as part of which they will make a presentation of their developing thesis project.
 Both language track and non-language track students will take one further option paper and language track students will additionally continue their intensive language study.
-The major focus of the second year will be the 30,000-word thesis, for which you will receive expert supervision.
+The major focus of the second year will be the thesis, for which you will receive expert supervision.

 The MPhil is jointly taught by staff within the Social Sciences and Humanities Divisions, who will also assess your application.
 The application process is administered by the Oxford School of Global and Area Studies.